kalaspuff/tomodachi/README.md

 named `logger`, then use `--custom-logger yourapp.logging.logger` (or set as an env value `TOMODACHI_CUSTOM_LOGGER=yourapp.logging.logger`).

-The path to the logger attribute in the module you\'re specifying must implement `debug`, `info`, `warning`, `error`, `exception`, `critical` and preferably also `new(context: Dict[str, Any]) -> Logger` (as that is what primarily will be called to create (or get) a logger).
+The path to the logger attribute in the module you're specifying must implement `debug`, `info`, `warning`, `error`, `exception`, `critical` and preferably also `new(context: Dict[str, Any]) -> Logger` (as that is what primarily will be called to create (or get) a logger).

-Although non-native `structlog` loggers can be used as custom loggers, it\'s highly recommended to specify a path that has been assigned a value from `structlog.wrap_logger` or `structlog.get_logger`.
+Although non-native `structlog` loggers can be used as custom loggers, it's highly recommended to specify a path that has been assigned a value from `structlog.wrap_logger` or `structlog.get_logger`.

 <table align="left">